Отслеживание прогресса доступно только для участников Premium!

 “Happened!
 Come into the cabin and see.”

-When old Sam came into the cabin, he saw that the mate and another man were already there.
-They were standing and looking at the parrot which had lost half of its feathers in its fight with the cat.
+When Sam came in, he saw that the mate and another man were already there.
+They were standing and looking at the parrot, which had lost half of its feathers in a fight with the cat.

 “Well, what do you think of that?” asked the captain angrily.